twilson63/sveltepress/README.md

 ## Why?

-There are a lot of SSGs and one could argue it is a solved problem, but I wanted to see what this might look like using `svelte` which has a very simple template language and is very much focused on html, css, and javascript, versus having to learn a bunch on patterns and a lot of tooling.
+There are a lot of SSGs and one could argue it is a solved problem, but I wanted to see what this might look like using `svelte` which is a superset of html, versus having to learn a bunch on patterns and a lot of tooling.
 Also, markdown is great for creating and managing content, finally leveraging tools like `zeit` to automatically deploy when pushed to github.
 Getting started is straight forward if you have a good solid background in html, css, and javascript.
 Also, you will neeed nodejs installed and have a little knowledge about npm or yarn.
 If you want to deploy with a single command, getting a zeit account makes deploying static web apps one command.

 ## Usage